 - For the next 10 days you will exercise a dry healing and apply nothing to the brow area except for the ointment provided.

-- Morning and night you will apply a thin layer of the ointment provided to the brow.
+- Morning and night you will wipe gently with the moist gauze provided and apply a thin layer of the ointment provided to the brow area.

 - It is advised to not get the brow area wet for the first 10 days as this is when the skin will be healing.
 Getting the brows wet could result in pigment being flushed or pushed out.